Vinita20/A-Comparative-Survey-on-Symmetric-CryptographicAlgorithms-for-Data-Encryption/README.md

 #### Goals of Cryptography

-Following   are   some   goals   ofcryptography:
+Following are some goals of cryptography:

 •Data Integrity

 •Confidentiality